Anna Arpaci-Dusseau

 Personal Projects

 As many people, I constantly maintain a list of dream projects that I'm excited about and/or working on.
-Ask me about any of these and I'll like you!
+Ask me about any of these, if you are interested!

 • Island Flyover - a Unity3D game where users take control of a low-poly plane and can explore.
 Inspired by my love of Wii Sports Resort island flyover mini game.